 Before it reaches sea, Hubbard Glacier is joined by Valerie Glacier to the west, which has contributed to the advance of ice flow that experts believe will dam Russell Fjord from the waters of Disenchantment Bay.
 For about a century, Hubbard Glacier ice margin continues to advance.
 In May 1986, the glacier surged forward, blocking Russell Fjord's outlet and creating "Russell Lake."
 The lake filled with runoff and its water level rose 25 m (82 ft).
 The decrease in salinity threatened sea life.
 Around midnight on October 8, 1986 the dam began to give way and during the next 24 hours, 5.3 cubic km (1.3 cu miles) of water gushed through the gap.
 The fjord was reconnected to ocean at the previous level.
 This was the 2nd largest glacial lake outburst flood in recorded history, and had equivalent flow of 35 Niagara Falls.

-In spring 2002, Hubbard Glacier again approached Bert Point and pushed a terminal moraine ahead, closing again the opening in July.
-On August 14, the moraine was washed away after rains raised the water level behind the dam it formed to 18 meters (59 feett) above sea level.
-The fjord could be dammed again, and probably permanently.
-If this happens, it could overflow its southern banks and drain through Situk River, threatening a local airport and trout habitat.
+In spring 2002, Hubbard Glacier again approached Bert Point, pushing a terminal moraine ahead, then closing the opening in July.
+On August 14, the moraine was washed away after rains raised the water level behind the dam it formed to 18 m (60 ft) above sea level.
+The fjord could be dammed again, next time probably permanently.
+If this happens, it could overflow its southern banks and drain through Situk River, threatening a local airport.

 Highlights: 76 mile long glacier